Jeffrey S. Burum

 Andrew B. Wright

-Mr. Wright co-founded National Community Renaissance in 1992 and now serves as the organization’s Co-Chairman.
+Mr. Wright co-founded National CORE in 1992 and now serves as the organization’s Co-Chairman.
 Mr. Wright led a prestigious career in real estate development spanning more than 30 years.
 He served as a partner for Diversified Pacific Development Group and was President of the Inland Empire division of KB Homes.
 Throughout his real estate career, Mr. Wright built more than 5,000 entry level homes, was a three-time president of the Southern Arizona Home Builders Association and was named Builder of the Year in 1979.